synapseweb3/forcerelay/.changelog/v1.1.0/bug-fixes/ibc-relayer/2670-clear-packets-ordered.md

-Fix several bugs which were preventing Hermes to clear packets on ordered channels in some specific conditions, as exhibited on the Interchain Security testnet
+Fix several bugs which were preventing Forcerelay to clear packets on ordered channels in some specific conditions, as exhibited on the Interchain Security testnet